Frequent Asked Questions about Mohs Micrographic Surgery

 Mohs surgery is performed as an outpatient procedure in the office surgery suites at Dermatologic Surgery of the Carolinas (DSC).
 The procedure is performed entirely with local anesthesia which dramatically decreases the risks of adverse events associated with general anesthesia.
-Dr. Lane and his staff are especially adept at making the local anesthesia portion and your entire encounter with us at DSC as comfortable as possible.
+Dr. Lane, Dr. Olson, and Dr. Jenkins are especially adept at making the local anesthesia portion and your entire encounter with us at DSC as comfortable as possible.
 For patients that would like the addition of oral medicine that will help you relax during your procedure, please mention this prior to your surgery or during your consultation.

 4. Will my skin cancer metastasize (spread to other places in the body)?

 The risk of metastasis depends on the kind of skin cancer.
 Basal cell carcinoma accounts for approximately 80% of skin cancers diagnosed today.
 Along with being the most common skin cancer, it is also the most treatable.
 The risk of metastasis for basal cell carcinoma is very close to 0% but basal cell carcinomas can cause extensive local tissue damage so it is vitally important to treat these skin cancers as early as possible to minimize the amount of this tissue damage.